 I founded and managed the animation & graphic arts department for them creating 3-D animations, flying logos, openings, credits, commercials and special effects for international and domestic television programming and industrial videos.
 I worked on weekly programs run on STAR TV Asia (the Rupert Murdock-owned Fox satellite network) and UBC Thailand Cable Network (now True Visions) I helped produce corporate videos for major corporations including Sheraton Hotels Pan Pacific Group, Hard Rock Hotels, Tourism Authority of Thailand, and many others.

-In 2008 I visited England for a year and work for “Master School Portrait”, Woking, Surrey, UK as a school photographer, travelling the country brought back fond memories of the UK & the English country side.
+In 2008 I visited England for a year and work for “Master School Portrait”, based in Woking, Surrey, UK as a school photographer, travelling the country brought back fond memories of the UK & the English country side.

 But I missed Thailand’s opportunities, so I returned back to work as a Creative Director for Cartoon Network Amazone Water Park for 5 years.